Known limitations

 Status: Coming.

-Workaround: Post-export probe sets.
+Workaround: Read the 3 samples first as a free coherence check, then run a real probe set after export.
 Every recipe in the Cookbook ships with one.
-The Verifying exports page walks through the local-runtime version of this.
+The Verifying exports page walks through the local-runtime version, and Evaluating a model covers the heavier approaches.

 Dataset export from Data Craft